rhyolight/nupic.geospatial/README.md

 Finally, open `http://localhost:5000` in your browser.

+### Using the route simulator

+You can use the route simulator to generate geospatial data and run it through the model.
+Simply open `http://localhost:5000/simulate` in your browser.

 ### Loading your own data

-Use `tools/parse_csv.py` to convert your CSV data file into the contents for the `static/js/data.js` file.
+Use `tools/run_complete.sh` to run your own data through the system.